huggingface/diffusers/docs/source/en/using-diffusers/conditional_image_generation.md

 ## Popular models

-The most common text-to-image models are [Stable Diffusion v1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5), [Stable Diffusion XL (SDXL)](sdxl), Kandinsky 2.2, and [ControlNet](controlnet).
+The most common text-to-image models are [Stable Diffusion v1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5), [Stable Diffusion XL (SDXL)](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0), [Kandinsky 2.2](https://huggingface.co/kandinsky-community/kandinsky-2-2-decoder), and [ControlNet](https://huggingface.co/lllyasviel/ControlNet).
 The results from each model are slightly different because of their architecture and training process, but no matter which model you choose, their usage is more or less the same.
+Let's use the same prompt for each model and compare their results.

 ### Stable Diffusion v1.5